SC-bee/django-test/README.md

 practice django

 # how to run
-type `python manage.py runserver' at mysite directory.
+type `python manage.py runserver` at mysite directory.